 IBB guest rooms

-For the initial period of your stay in Poland (first three months) you an book your place at IBB guest rooms.
-IBB Hotel is located right next to other IBB facilities at Pawińskiego 5A street.
+For the initial period of your stay in Poland (first three months) you can book your place at the IBB guest rooms.
+IBB Hotel is located right next to other IBB facilities at 5A Pawińskiego street.
 IBB offers a convenient stay at affordable prices for the time you need to settle down, adapt in a new place and search for accommodation for your further stay in Warsaw.

 Searching for accommodation in Poland

 Accommodation offers in Poland are usually divided into three distinct categories.

 In Polish pokój (room) refers to a bedroom in a shared apartment.
 Depending on the apartment’s layout, you may be sharing the kitchen and bathroom with your flatmates.

 A studio (kawalerka or studio) is usually a very basic and small studio apartment, often with only a kitchenette and not a full kitchen.
 A 1-pokój apartment refers to a one-room apartment with a full kitchen, bed, and living area all together.

 Prices start from PLN 2000-2500 + bills

 Apartment (2+ rooms)

 While searching for an apartment please note that until recently, living rooms were not common in Polish flats.
 On typical apartment listings in Poland the given number of rooms counts the total number of rooms and not only bedrooms.
 As such, an apartment with one bedroom and a separate living room would be listed as 2 pokoje, and a similar apartment with two bedrooms and a living room will be listed as 3 pokoje.